Multi-Purchase Behavior: Modeling, Estimation and Optimization: Discussion

-Fourth, the search for scalable solutions should be a high priority given the level of personalization that consumers expect from these platforms today.
-Techniques ranging from segmenting products into clusters, or inducing sparsity in the \rcm{} by thresholding smaller $\beta_{ij}$s to zero, can help achieve this goal, in addition to the use of structural properties and heuristics that we demonstrated here.
-Finally, a key insight useful for decision makers and practitioners that emerged from the experiments conducted in this paper is the remarkable effectiveness of provably suboptimal heuristics on real world data.
-While theory only gives limited insights on the optimality performance of heuristics such as the revenue-ordered heuristic or \adxoptk, we empirically observe that they were fairly competitive to the best performing binary search based approach that we proposed for two real world datasets.
-This implies that one should rely on real world data related to the specific problem at hand while making algorithmic as well as modeling choices.
-The interpretability and simplicity advantages of these heuristics are an added bonus in this regard.
+Finally, a key insight useful for decision makers and practitioners that emerged from our experiments is the remarkable effectiveness of provably suboptimal heuristics on real world data.
+While theory gives limited insights on the performance of heuristics such as the revenue-ordered heuristic or \adxoptk, we observe that they were fairly competitive for the two real world datasets.
+This supports the notion that one should rely on real world data related to the specific problem at hand while making algorithmic as well as modeling choices.
+The interpretability and simplicity of these heuristics are an added bonus in this regard.